Last Updated on 2 months by Enise Ürek

 Optimize Your Own Website to Showcase Your SEO Skills

 You’ve put up a portfolio of work that is well-presented and illustrates your abilities.
 Apply them to your website to demonstrate that you’re an SEO specialist – not only to put your money where your mouth is but also to attract future employers.
 Other SEO specialists, of course, are following suit.
 You’ll need to be proactive to help your website stand out, and one of the most efficient ways to achieve this is to become active outside your website.
-Writing posts and articles for other websites, for example, will not only establish you as a thought leader and increase your professional search engine optimization specialist profile, but it will also drive inbound links and traffic, which is a component in your website’s rating.
+Writing posts and articles for other websites, for example, will not only establish you as a thought leader and increase your professional search engine optimization specialist profile, but it will also drive inbound links and traffic, which is a component of your website’s rating.

 The greater the impact, the larger your network.
 Developing a large network as an SEO expert, unsurprisingly, begins online.
 However, there are several offline chances to meet and network with those in your industry – as well as those in similar disciplines such as digital marketing, promotions, user experience design, and advertising.
 SEO conferences, workshops, virtual summits, and resources allow you to network with people in your field while simultaneously brushing up on your knowledge.